rishiba/doc_syscalls/05_calling_system_calls.rst

 ==================================================================
-How Is a System Call Called On x86_64 architecture from User Space
+System Calls On x86_64 from User Space
 ==================================================================

-There are three parts to calling a system call.
+There are three parts to calling a system call like any function call.

-#.
-Setting up the arguements to be passed to the kernel space.
+*  Setting up the arguements to be passed to the kernel space.
+Here we gather the right arguments to pass to the function.
+Based on these argument the kernel will do the required work for you.

-#.
-Call the system call using the ``syscall`` assembly instruction.
-#.
-Get back the return value.
+*  Call the system call using the ``syscall`` assembly instruction.
+This is exact place where the programs ``hand-over`` the work to the kernel.
+The process then waits for the system call to return.
+In asynchronours system calls the process will get a return value to indicate that the task has been submitted correctly and kernel is doing the job.

+*  Get back the return value.
+This is the return status of the work done by the kernel.
+Using this the kernel notifies the process about the task done.
+There is also a global error number variable which stores the error (if any) encountered by the kernel.

 In the sections below we will see each of them in detail.

+.. _system_calls:

 Setting Up Arguements
 =====================

-.. note:: The following text is copied verbatim from the document ``System V Application Binary Interface AMD64 Architecture Processor 57 Supplement Draft Version 0.99.6``, Section ``AMD64 Linux Kernel Conventions``
+.. note:: The following text is copied verbatim from the document ``System V Application Binary Interface AMD64 Architecture Processor 57 Supplement Draft Version 0.99.6``, Section ``AMD64 Linux Kernel Conventions``.
+The copyright belongs to the original owners of the document.

-.. todo:: Check if we are infringing copyright here.

 ::